go-vela/site/content/usage/schedule_build.md

 ---

 {{% alert title="Note:" color="primary" %}}
-Please ensure you've already [started a build]((/docs/usage/start_build/)) for your repo before attempting to setup a schedule.
+Please ensure you've already [started a build](/docs/usage/start_build/) for your repo before attempting to setup a schedule.
 {{% /alert %}}

-Vela supports the ability to trigger builds for a repo on a cadence known as a "schedule".
+Vela supports the ability to periodically trigger builds for a repo known as a "schedule".

 Outside of the Vela ecosystem, this is more commonly known as a [cron expression](https://en.wikipedia.org/wiki/Cron).